Washington v. Trump: The judges who will rule on the immigration ban

-President Trump’s contentious immigration ban faces another legal hurdle Tuesday in the Ninth Circuit Court of Appeals, which will hear arguments on a motion to vacate the stay issued by Judge James Robart last week.
+President Trump’s contentious immigration ban faces another legal hurdle Tuesday in the 9th Circuit Court of Appeals, which will hear arguments on a motion to vacate the stay issued by Judge James Robart last week.
 The case bears the momentous name of State of Washington v.
 Trump.

 Last month’s order to block immigration from seven majority-Muslim countries was challenged successfully by the states of Washington and Minnesota.
 Robart, a judge in the western district of Washington, blocked the executive order with a ruling that allowed immigration to resume.
 The stay drew the ire of Trump, who said future attacks could be blamed on the ruling by the “so-called judge.”
 Robart was appointed by George W. Bush in 2004 with a confirmation vote of 95-0 in the Senate.

-The Ninth Circuit declined the Trump administration’s request to vacate Robart’s stay, which would have put the ban back in place while the case was decided.
+The 9th Circuit declined the Trump administration’s request to vacate Robart’s stay, which would have put the ban back in place while the case was decided.
 The court announced plans to hear oral arguments Tuesday at 6 p.m., which will be delivered by phone and streamed live on the court’s website.

 The crux of Washington and Minnesota’s argument is that the ruling harms, among other things, state colleges and universities, state medical institutions and state tax revenues from students, tourists and business visitors.
 The Justice Department’s brief argues that the order is “a lawful exercise of the President’s authority over the entry of aliens into the United States and the admission of refugees.”